kumkee/SURF2016/README.md

   * We are going to use a Python library call TensorFlow.
 It make Machine Learning easier.
 They have some tutorials to start with: https://www.tensorflow.org/

 * What are your criteria in choosing student for the project?
+  * Only students in the their Year 3 or below are eligible to do any SURF projects.
+Year 4 students are not considered.
   * Your interest in project will be my top consideration.
 I can tell whether you are really interested by having a small conversation with you.
   * You must be a quick learner who is also willing to learn new things.
 I can see if you are a quick learner by looking at your academic records.
   * If you have learnt an object-oriented programming language and/or have some programming projects before, it would be a plus.
 You can show me your previous codes to convince me.
 However, this is not a requirement.